bruntonspall/bruntonspall-site/source/_posts/2011-01-25-how-to-tighten-up-your-passwords.markdown

 date: '2011-01-25 12:10:22 +0000'
 date_gmt: '2011-01-25 12:10:22 +0000'
 categories:
-- Featured
+- featured
-- From the guardian
+- from the guardian
 tags:
-- The Guardian
+- the guardian
-- Article
+- article
-- Gawker Media
+- gawker media
-- Digital media
+- digital media
-- Media
+- media
-- Technology
+- technology
-- Hacking
+- hacking
-- Jon Henley
+- jon henley
-- Shortcuts
+- shortcuts
-- Features
+- features
-- Comment &amp; features
+- comment &amp; features
-- G2
+- g2
 comments: []
 ---
 <p><strong><em>I was foolish enough to talk at length about the gawker hacking story in the morning news conference a few weeks ago, and one of the side effects was that I was interviewed for G2 to give some advice on how to tighten up your password.</em></strong></p>